NeonArray/crypto-airtable/README.md

 The class takes an array of strings that define which currencies you care about as well as the milliseconds in time between polls.

+`new AirtableTicker(['litecoin', 'ripple'], 60000)`

 ## Configuring

 All of the configuration is done in the `.env` file.

+---

+Better documentation to come - not that anybody cares, but I care.